A new way to unify all fermion and boson fields, including gravity: Internal spaces of second quantised fermion and boson fields

-For $a$ equal to $s \ge 5$, the even ``basis vectors'', ${\bf {}^{II}{\hat{\cal A}}^{m \dagger}_{f s}}$ manifest properties of the scalar Higgs, causing after the electroweak phase transitions masses of quarks and leptons and antiquarks and antileptons, appearing in families, and some of the gauge fields.
+For $a$ equal to $s \ge 5$, the Clifford even boson creation operators, ${\bf {}^{II}{\hat{\cal A}}^{m \dagger}_{f s}}$, manifest properties of the scalar Higgs, causing after the electroweak phase transitions masses of quarks and leptons and antiquarks and antileptons, and some of the gauge fields.